2025 Seoul Western District Court riot: Riot

 On 18 January, Judge Cha Eun-kyung held a hearing with President Yoon Suk Yeol in connection with the CIO's arrest warrant application.
-During the proceedings, supporters of President Yoon gathered outside the courthouse defied police orders to disperse, crossed police barricades, and unlawfully entered the premises.
+During the proceedings, supporters of President Yoon gathered outside the courthouse, defied police orders to disperse, crossed police barricades, and unlawfully entered the premises.
 The protesters engaged in violent acts, including assaults on law enforcement officers and journalists, resulting in the arrest of 40 individuals.
 According to the police report, 22 individuals unlawfully entered the Western District courthouse, 10 damaged CIO vehicles, seven assaulted law enforcement officers, one assaulted journalists, and 17 climbed over the courthouse wall.

 At 03:00 on 19 January, Judge Cha issued the arrest warrant.
 In response, pro-Yoon supporters broke through police lines, shattered windows, and forcibly entered the courthouse, causing damage to its exterior walls and windows with rocks.

 At 03:21, inside the courthouse, the protesters caused a disturbance by discharging fire extinguishers.
 Pro-Yoon supporters vandalized CCTV cameras and invited others inside, using inflammatory language such as "Get all the communist judges!" as they entered through broken windows.
 Chanting slogans like "President Yoon" and "Reject the warrant," they threw fire extinguishers, monitors, flowerpots, signs, and other objects within reach.
 Some trespassers actively searched for the presiding judge, shouting, "Cha Eun-kyung, where are you, huh?" while roaming the building armed with metal pipes and wooden objects.
 They also hurled ashtrays at law enforcement and seized riot shields.

 On 23 January, video footage surfaced showing two protestors attempting to light the building on fire.
 They punctured a can of oil, poured its contents inside the court building through a broken window, and attempted to ignite the oil by dropping a lit piece of paper through the same broken window before retreating.
 It remains unclear whether the ignition was successful.
 One of the men involved in the attempted arson was arrested three days after the riot.

 Pro-Yoon supporters wielding metal pipes searched for Judge Cha Eun-kyung, making their way up to the seventh through ninth floors where the judges' offices were located.
 They kicked the doors of each judge's office and shouted, "Where is she?" as they conducted their search.
 At the time, Judge Cha Eun-kyung had already left the courthouse.
 After police lines were breached, approximately 20 security personnel and staff members fled the riot to the eighth and eleventh floors and the rooftop.
 One staff member who sought refuge reported, "It was terrifying that their eyes did not look normal."

 At 03:32, the police deployed a large-scale tactical unit and issued repeated warnings of arrest to the protesters.
 The protesters ignored the warnings and threatened police officers with stolen riot shields and fragments of wall tiles.

 Around 04:00, protesters were pushed back to the rear gate but regained ground 10 minutes later.
 They resisted by throwing tile fragments.

-Protesters heckled one gawking sophomore high schooler, accusing her of being Chinese, but her father intervened.
+Protesters heckled a sophomore student bystander, accusing her of being Chinese, but her father intervened.